Fascism in North America: World War II and "The Great Sedition Trial" (1944)

 During World War II, Canada and the United States battled the Axis powers.
 As part of the war effort, they suppressed the fascist movements within their borders, which were already weakened by the widespread public perception that they were fifth columns.
 This suppression consisted of the internment of fascist leaders, the disbanding of fascist organizations, the censorship of fascist propaganda and pervasive government propaganda against fascism.
 In the U.S., this campaign of suppression culminated in "The Great Sedition Trial" of November 1944, in which George Sylvester Viereck, Lawrence Dennis, Elizabeth Dilling, William Dudley Pelley, Joe McWilliams, Robert Edward Edmondson, Gerald Winrod, William Griffin, and, in absentia, Ulrich Fleischhauer were all put on trial for aiding the Nazi cause, supporting fascism and isolationism.
 After the death of the judge however, a mistrial was declared and all of the charges were dropped.

 Later years and the American Nazi Party (1959–1983)

 In 1959, the American Nazi Party was founded by George Lincoln Rockwell, a former U.S. Navy commander, who was dismissed from the Navy due to his espousal of fascist political views.
 On August 25, 1967, Rockwell was shot and killed in Arlington by John Patler, a former party member who had previously been expelled by Rockwell due to his espousal of his alleged "Bolshevik leanings".
 The Party was dissolved in 1983.

 Donald Trump and fascism

 Some scholars have drawn comparisons between the political styles of Donald Trump and fascist leaders.
 Such assessments began during Trump's 2016 presidential campaign, and continued throughout the first Trump presidency as he appeared to court far-right extremists, including his attempts to overturn the 2020 United States presidential election after losing to Joe Biden, and culminating in the 2021 United States Capitol attack.
+Scholars have argued that core themes of Trump's foreign policy such as America First and Make America Great Again draw on the fascist ideas of national decline and rebirth and have normalized and legitimized eliminationist violence against racialized minorities and political opponents.